AlloyinIllinoisan/DIC-SEM/README.md

 Once both have been downloaded, please place in a location not in the directory you are running the DIC calculations on.

+You will also need to have a version of Anaconda downloaded in your C:/Users/(insert name) folder inside a folder that you name "Anaconda".

 Go into the "Good to Go" folder and edit the "Pilot.txt" file to assign the:
 _________________________________________________________________________________________________________________________________________________________________
 Main Directory: Where the main folder is that will house all of the data for your DIC project.